-- i.
-Withstand chemical attack from oil field waste or leachate; (3-18-22) - ii.
-Withstand structural loading from stresses and disturbances from cover materials or equipment operation; and (3-18-22) - iii.
+Withstand structural loading from stresses and disturbances from cover materials or equipment operation; and

+- iii.
 Facilitate clean-out and maintenance.
-(3-18-22) - f.
+(3-29-12) - f.
 Protections for the liner from excessive hydrostatic force or mechanical damage at the point of discharge into, or suction from, the pit.
-External discharge or suction lines shall may not penetrate the liner;

-(3-18-22)( - g.
-Plans for erosion control during and immediately following construction; and (3-18-22) - h.
+External discharge or suction lines shall not penetrate the liner; (3-29-12) - g.
+Plans for erosion control during and immediately following construction; and (3-29-12) - h.
 Operating and maintenance plans.
-(3-18-22) - O7.
-Time Limits for Short-Term Pits.
-Reserve, well treatment, and other short-term pits must be closed out and reclaimed within one (1) year of being constructed.
+(3-29-12) - 07.
+Time Limits for Short Term Pits.
+Reserve, well treatment, and other short term pits must be closed out and reclaimed within one (1) year of being constructed.
 The owner or operator may request a one-time extension for up to six (6) months.
-The Department may grant the request if the owner or operator gives sufficient cause and presents a plan for ensuring that the pit is adequately monitored and maintained. - a.
+The Department may grant the request if the owner or operator gives sufficient cause and presents a plan for ensuring that the pit is adequately monitored and maintained.
+(3-29-12) - a.
 Fluids may be left in a pit for up to six (6) months after the associated well activities are conducted.
 The owner or operator may request a one-time extension for up to one (1) year.
 The Department may grant the request if the owner or operator gives sufficient cause and presents a plan for keeping the fluids in a usable state.
-(3-18-22) - b.
+(3-29-12) - b.
 Notwithstanding the above time limits, the owner or operator may request additional time based upon conditions wholly outside of the owner's or operator's control including, but not limited to, governmental lease requirements and delays related to difficult drilling conditions.
 The Department may impose additional construction or monitoring requirements prior to granting additional time.
-(3-18-22) - 08.
+(3-29-12) - 08.
 Emergency Pits.
-Pits constructed during an emergency situation may be approved by an after-the-fact application submitted to the Department.
+Pits constructed during an emergency situation may be approved by an after-the fact application submitted to the Department.
 The requirements in Subsections 230.02 through 230.05 of this rule shall apply, and the pit must be closed out and reclaimed within six (6) months of being constructed.
 The Department must be notified within twenty-four (24) hours of an emergency situation requiring an emergency pit.
-(3-18-22)

 09. Operating Requirements.
-(3-18-22)

 - a.
 Waste oil, hydraulic fluid, transmission fluids, trash, or any other miscellaneous waste products must not be disposed of in a pit.
 Placement of these materials into a pit may result in the creation of a mixed waste that requires handling and disposal as a hazardous waste.

-(3-18-22)() - b.
+(3-29-12) - b.
 If a pit liner's integrity is compromised, or if any penetration of the liner occurs above the liquid's surface, then the owner or operator shall notify the appropriate Department area office within forty-eight (48) hours of the discovery and repair the damage or replace the liner.
-(3-18-22) - c.
+(3-29-12) - c.
 If a pit or closed-loop system develops a leak, or if any penetration of the pit liner occurs below the liquid's surface, then the owner or operator shall remove all liquid above the damage or leak line within forty-eight (48) hours, notify the appropriate Department area office within forty-eight (48) hours of the discovery, and repair the damage or replace the pit liner.
-(3-18-22) - d.
+(3-29-12) - d.
 The owner or operator shall install, or maintain on site, an oil absorbent boom or other device to contain and remove oil from a pit's surface.
-Visible oil must be removed from short_term pits immediately following the cessation of activity for which the pit was constructed.
-Visible oil must be removed from long_term pits as soon as it is discovered.
+Visible oil must be removed from short term pits immediately following the cessation of activity for which the pit was constructed.
+Visible oil must be removed from long term pits as soon as it is discovered.
+(3-29-12)